actuary492/actuary492.github.io/_posts/  2025-01-20-application-regression.md

 Looking at the formula, we can see that adding more parameters $p$ add to the cost of the model, hence when it comes these values we aim to find the balance between model complexity and cost.
 We want to include more models that can help in explanation of the response variable, but we have to be aware that it comes at a cost.

-Due to the $log(n)$ in the BIC formula, we should note that when $n \geq 8$ means that $log(n) \geq 2$.
-This means that when we estimate BIC of models (which will likely require way more than 8 observations), the part $p\log n$ will greatly penalize the inclusion of more parameters compared to AIC.
+Due to the $log(n)$ in the BIC formula, we should note that when $n \geq 8$ tells us that $log(n) \geq 2$.
+This means if when we estimate BIC of regression models (which will likely require way more than 8 observations), the part "$p\log n$" will greatly penalize the inclusion of more parameters compared to AIC.
 Hence, AIC is better suited for predictions (involving complex models) while BIC is better suited for simpler models.

 # Applying concepts to find best model fit in R using Sheather (2009) dataset

 Knowing all the possible theories for model selection, we can now try to apply them in R. There are multiple methods in R on how we will be able to arrive at the best fit model.

-In this, we aim to build a models that can explain prices of a dinner in different Italian restaurants in New York City.
+In this, we aim to build a model that can explain Prices of a dinner in different Italian restaurants in New York City.
 The Price is therefore the response variable here.

 The predictor variables which we can use are ratings of the "Food", "Decoration" and "Service" (from 0 to 30) and the dummy variable "East" that tells us whether the location of the Italian restaurant is to the East or West of 5th Avenue.